AnalogSense/analogsense.github.io/cyberpunk-2077.md

 1. Download [the latest release](https://github.com/AnalogSense/AnalogSense.asi/releases/latest/download/x64.zip)
 2. Locate Cyberpunk 2077's **bin/x64** folder.
 This folder contains the **Cyberpunk2077.exe**.
 3. Drop the dinput8.dll & AnalogSense.asi into this folder.

+If you're using Cyber Engine Tweaks, you may have a "plugins" folder where you can place the ASI file, in which case you are free to discard the bundled dinput8.dll.